-Lots of companies in the tech industry rely on a high-volume patent filing strategy.
-For example, industry titans like IBM, Microsoft, and Apple receive thousands of new patents each year.
+Lots of large high-tech companies rely on a high-volume patent filing strategy.
+For example, industry titans like Google, Microsoft, and Apple receive thousands of new patents each year.

 Large companies have the financial resources and dedicated personnel to file as many patent applications as possible.
-But tech startups can’t compete on volume.
-Instead, a smarter strategy for tech startups is to own a high-quality patent portfolio containing claims that will hold up under close scrutiny.
+But tech startups can’t compete on volume, primarily because they don’t have the resources.
+Instead, a smarter strategy for tech startups is to own a portfolio of high-quality patents that will hold up under close scrutiny.

 But what are the marks of a high-quality patent — and how can you ensure that your patents meet that standard?

-Reasonable minds will differ on the fine details of what constitutes a “high-quality patent”.
-But most people would generally agree that a high-quality patent is one that covers a meaningful invention, is properly granted by the patent office, and can’t easily be struck down in an adversarial setting.
+Although there’s plenty of room to debate the defining attributes of patent quality, most people would generally agree that a high-quality patent is one that covers the important aspects of an invention, is properly vetted by the patent office’s examination process, and will withstand a high degree of scrutiny in an adversarial setting.

 HOW TO IDENTIFY A HIGH-QUALITY PATENT